MiladKetabGhale/AI-Systems-Engineering/README.md

-# Portfolio of Machine Learning and Data Engineering Projects
+# Data Science, Machine Learning Engineering, and Data Engineering Projects

 Welcome to my portfolio of projects, designed to demonstrate my skills and expertise in **machine learning**, **data analysis**, **ML engineering**, and **data engineering**.
 This repository contains standalone projects, each showcasing a specific set of capabilities, methodologies, and tools.
 The projects highlight my ability to build end-to-end data pipelines, engineer scalable solutions, and solve complex analytical problems.